MinDBreaK/MSI-LED-Control/README.md

 For now, it have only been tested on the MSI RX480 Gaming X 8G.
 But if you tested it and you want to add your's on the list, just put a ticket !

+I've added a debug window so all you have to do is to put the content in the textbox in the ticket !

+Try to launch the project with the argument "overwriteSecurityChecks".
+If the colors of your card change, then mentionned it, it is compatible.

 nVidia has been added into the project, but I don't have any card from them.
 So if anyone want to test it feel free to clone the repo and try it.

 ## Where does this tool come from ?
 How does it works ?